-Ultimately, there is no concrete prescription to exactly how far you should run before a marathon.
+Ultimately, there is no concrete prescription as to exactly how far you should run before a marathon.
 The exact answer will vary based on the individual runner.
 Even for the individual, the answer will change as they progress in the sport.

 Training for a marathon?
 Learn more about coaching and contact me here!

 We’re so excited to bring you this new linkup!
 Formerly the Running Coaches’ Corner, we’re back with a new lineup of co-hosts, fresh ideas, and a lot of fun!
 Link up each week to post your favorite running tips, experiences, race and training recaps, workouts, gear, and coaching ideas.

 - Join your hosts Coach Debbie Runs, Confessions of a Mother Runner, Mile by Mile, Runs with Pugs , and Laura Norris Running each week for the Runners’ Roundup linkup!

 - Your link must be running related.
 Unrelated links will be removed.